department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 The benefit amount depends on which school you go to, how much active-duty service you've had since September 10, 2001, and how many credits or training hours you're taking.

-#### Details of the program

-The Post-9/11 GI Bill:
+#### What benefits does the Post-9/11 GI Bill include?

-- Covers the full in-state tuition for state schools and up to the national maximum ($21,084.89) for private or foreign schools.
+- The full in-state tuition for state schools and up to the national maximum ($21,084.89) for private or foreign schools.
-- Pays qualified Veterans or dependents a Basic Allowance for Housing (BAH) based on the cost of living where your school's located.
+- A Basic Allowance for Housing (BAH) based on the cost of living where your school is located.
+- Up to 36 months of education benefits, in most cases payable for 15 years after your release from active duty
+- A percentage-of-maximum-benefit scale based on how much active service you've had since September 10, 2001

 **Example:** If you were enrolled at the University of California, Los Angeles, in 2015 (at the 100% benefit level, while going to school full time), you would get a BAH of up to $2,433 a month while in school.
 If you were enrolled at the University of Virginia in Charlottesville, you would get up to $1,638 while in school.

-- Offers up to 36 months of education benefits, in most cases payable for 15 years after your release from active duty
-- Uses a percentage-of-maximum-benefit scale based on how much active service you have had since September 10, 2001

 **Example:** If you had 90 days of active service since September 10, 2001, you would qualify for 40% of the maximum amount.
 Three years of active service would qualify you for 100% of the benefit.

-#### Other potential benefits
+#### Other possible benefits

 - You may be able to get money through the Yellow Ribbon Program to cover higher private-school and out-of-state tuition and fees.
 [Learn about the Yellow Ribbon Program](/education/gi-bill/yellow-ribbon/).
 - If you're a qualified Servicemember, you can transfer all 36 months or a portion of your Post-9/11 GI Bill benefits to a spouse or child.
 The Department of Defense approves a transfer of benefits.
 [Learn about transferring Post-9/11 GI Bill benefits](/education/gi-bill/transfer/).

-Compare benefits by school.
-[Use the GI Bill Comparison Tool](/gi-bill-comparison-tool/).

-The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) offers Post-9/11 GI Bill benefits to children and surviving spouses of Servicemembers who died in the line of duty after September 10, 2001.
+- The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) offers Post-9/11 GI Bill benefits to children and surviving spouses of Servicemembers who died in the line of duty after September 10, 2001.
 [Learn more about the Fry Scholarship](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/).

 #### Types of training